- Last Updated on Thursday, 24 April 2014 15:20

 The Maps and Plans collection at the Westchester County Archives includes the following types of materials (dates are approximate):

-Historic building plans of many county buildings, including Playland amusement rides and facilities, the County Office Building, various courthouses, the Grasslands Hospital complex, bridges of the Bronx River Parkway, and others.
+- Historic building plans of many county buildings, including Playland amusement rides and facilities, the County Office Building, various courthouses, the Grasslands Hospital complex, bridges of the Bronx River Parkway, and others (Note: some access restrictions may apply).